sungaila/RedditQuoteBot/README.md

 ### 1. Download the latest RedditQuoteBot.Console release
 Open [the latest release](https://github.com/sungaila/RedditQuoteBot/releases/latest).
 If you are running Windows, you will most likely need the  **RedditQuoteBot.Console_x.x.x_standalone_win-x64.zip** archive.

-Download the archive an extract it somewhere on your PC.
+Download the archive and extract it somewhere on your PC.

 ### 2. Fill in the credentials
 Open the **Config.ini** file and fill in the following information: